 UK judge to rule on US extradition for WikiLeaks' Assange

-LONDON: WikiLeaks founder Julian Assange will find out Monday (Jan 4) whether he can be extradited from the U.K. to the U.S. to face espionage charges over the publication of secret American military documents.
+LONDON: WikiLeaks founder Julian Assange will find out on Monday (Jan 4) whether he can be extradited from the UK to the US to face espionage charges over the publication of secret American military documents.

 District Judge Vanessa Baraitser is due to deliver her decision at London's Old Bailey courthouse at 10am Monday.
 If she grants the request, then Britain's home secretary, Priti Patel, would make the final decision.